arikorn/companion-wiki/Setting-up-Developer-Environment.md

 ~~~
 After this completes, reboot your computer and WSL will automatically install the latest LTS version of Ubuntu.
 (24.04 at this time of writing).
 Once this is done continue through Microsoft’s instructions, especially
     `sudo apt update && sudo apt upgrade`,
-also the instructions to:
+as well as the instructions to:
  - Set up Windows terminal,
  - Set up VS Code, and
  - Set up Git.

 If you develop with Visual Studio Code, which we currently recommend, then you can do remote developing.
 That means VSC is running on Windows but it opens a connection to the virtual machine and actually you edit the files directly on the WSL machine.
 VSC also has an integrated terminal so you can work on the WSLOS.
 For that you should install the extension [WSL](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-wsl) and follow [Microsoft’s instructions here](https://learn.microsoft.com/en-us/windows/wsl/tutorials/wsl-vscode).
 You will see the connection info on the bottom left of each window and you can connect there or by the command palette.
 You can debug using breakpoints etc. either by starting automatic debugging from the terminal or by attaching to the running node.js process (which should be the first one in the list when you type ctrl-shift-P and “Debug: Attach to Node Process”.

-You will need to install all the prerequisite tools on the WSL machine just like you would do on Linux.
-Look below what these tools are.
+You will need to install all the prerequisite tools on the WSL machine just like you would do on Linux, as described in the sections below.

 When you are running Companion from a VSC terminal, VSC will know the network ports and create automatic port forwards for you.
 That means although Companion runs on the virtual machine, you'll be able to access the admin page from your Windows host by accessing localhost or 127.0.0.1 and the used port.
 That makes it quite convenient but you always have to remember that Companion runs on a virtual machine inside of your computer and that virtual machine has a different IP-address.
 When you want to access the API of software running on your Windows host, you can't use 127.0.0.1 like you would without WSL.
 127.0.0.1 is the localhost of the WSL.
 WSL sets up a virtual network interface for you and to access your host OS, you have to use 172.28.96.1.
 If you want to verify this use the command `ip route` in your Linux shell.

-If you want to use USB-devices at WSL, it gets complicated because WSL doesn't have built-in USB passthrough features.
+If you want to use USB-devices in WSL, it gets complicated because WSL doesn't have built-in USB passthrough features.
 The solution is USB over IP software.
 That means you capture the USB packets at the host, transmit it to the virtual machine and then inject it to the USB system there.
 Here is how it's done:

 - On Windows install the [USB-IP driver](https://github.com/dorssel/usbipd-win/releases)
 - Optional but highly recommended install a GUI to control the USB connections: [WSL USB Manager](https://gitlab.com/alelec/wsl-usb-gui/-/releases)
 - Make sure your WSL kernel is at least version 5.15.150.1 (released Mar 2024) (`uname -a`).
 If not, update your kernel.
 - Linux distributions need extra rules to make USB devices accessible to users:
-- Copy the following code into a bash shell (terminal):
+- Copy the following code into a bash shell (terminal) to create the rules file:
 ~~~
 sudo cat <<EOF |sudo tee /etc/udev/rules.d/50-companion-WSL.rules SUBSYSTEM=="usb|hidraw", GROUP="plugdev", MODE:="0666"